pressmaninc/acf-additional-hint/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/acf-additional-hint` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 OR